 - How do I know if my printer is an inkjet?

 - Can an inkjet printer print on glossy paper?

 - Can you print on cardstock with an inkjet printer?

 An inkjet printer has one of the simplest printer designs, based on spraying fast-drying, wet inks onto paper.
 The printer is made of a print head that holds various ink cartridges and sprays that ink in tightly controlled patterns based on the printing job.
 The ink is directed through very tiny nozzles called jets.
 This ink is usually ionized, which allows it to be easily manipulated by magnetic plates for more accurate direction and control.

 The simple design of inkjet printers makes them more affordable than many alternatives, and quite durable.
-The wet ink is always ready to go, which means start-up times are very quick, and with enough ink colors in the printer it can produce very accurate photo prints.
+The wet ink is always ready to go, which means start-up times are very quick.
+With enough ink colors in the printer, it can produce very accurate photo prints.
 These features all make inkjet printers very popular options for home printers.

-If you are comparing only inkjet printers, look for recent printer models from brands famous for the quality, and compare the specs of model vs. model to find out more.
+If you are comparing only inkjet printers, look for recent printer models from brands famous for the quality, and do a side-by-side spec comparison to find out more.
 Canon and Epson printers usually have some of the most efficient ink cartridges.

-There are also “remanufactured” cartridges from third parties, but quality can be unreliable with these, and as we mentioned above these recycled cartridges could cause problems with printer operation.
+There are also “remanufactured” cartridges from third parties, but quality can be unreliable with these.
+As we mentioned above, these recycled cartridges could cause problems with printer operation.